Firewise USA FAQs

 What are the most important things to do to protect my home?

 Most homes that burn during a wildfire are ignited by embers or firebrands landing on the roof, in gutters, on or under decks and porches, or in vents or other openings in the home.
+HArdening your home may be the most important step you can take to protect your property and family.
 Other homes burn from small flames (surface fire) that can touch the house – such as dry grass that can allow a fire to run right up to the siding.
+This risk can be reduced by creating and maintaining Defensible Space.
 FIRESafe MARIN and the Firewise USA Program is a great place start and find resources and action steps you can use around your home and working your way out into the landscape.

 The Firewise USA Program encourages local solutions for safety by involving homeowners in taking individual responsibility for preparing their homes from the risk of wildfire.
 The program provides resources to help homeowners learn how to adapt to living with wildfire and encourages neighbors to work together to take action now to prevent losses.